The Best Locations for Leak Sensors in Multi-family Buildings

 Kitchen sinks, like bathroom vanities, also suffer from obscured leak conditions.
 Clogged P-traps can result in water flowing into the sink cabinet, and the homeowner may have no idea it is happening.
 Other fixtures such as automatic hot-water dispensers and premium faucets with attached hoses have many potential failure points.
 Placing a leak sensor inside a kitchen sink cabinet can warn tenants and staff of an impending situation within seconds.

 Dishwashers are another source of potential damage.
 Most modern dishwashers have built-in leak detection for their internal pans, and will shut off if they suspect an issue.
 But these sensors can not detect whether there is an issue along the supply or drain lines, so they are not sufficient to protect from the most damaging incidents.
 Fortunately, dishwashers tend to be installed right next to kitchen sinks.
-If you use a two-probe moisture sensor, such as Perceptive Things's Droplet Duo, you can install the second probe under the kick plate to detect pooling water.
+If you use a two-probe moisture sensor, such as the Droplet Duo™ by Perceptive Things®, you can install the second probe underneath the washer to detect pooling water.
 You won't need to purchase and maintain an additional sensor.
 You get two sensors in one!

 Ice makers are the final troublemaker of the kitchen.
-These appliances often use thin copper or plastic water lines, which can easily fail after a few years.
+These appliances use thin copper or plastic water lines, which can fail after a few years.
 The water lines connect at the back of the refrigerator, too.
-So, if a leak occurs within the ice making system, it won't be easily observable.
+If a leak occurs within the ice making system, it won't be easily observable.
 You'll likely hear about it from the neighbor downstairs before the tenant notices anything wrong!
 A leak sensor under the refrigerator can easily solve this problem.

 Leaks are especially insidious for sinks that rest in cabinets, as they often go unnoticed for hours or days.

 A more proactive approach is to install a supplemental moisture sensor that can notify tenants and staff that a leak was detected.
-Thus all parties will have situational awareness...the tenant can check on the situation if they are home, and if not, the building staff can make courtesy visit to ensure no water discharge is threatening damage to the affected apartment, or any neighbors below.
+This will ensure all parties will have situational awareness...the tenant can check on the situation if they are home, and if not, the building staff can make courtesy visit to ensure no water discharge is threatening damage to the affected apartment, or any neighbors below.

 Depending on size, amenities, and water-using systems, there are many points within a building's infrastructure than can lead to significant losses if discharge of water occurs with no warning.
 Failed sump pumps, compromised boilers and tanks, and leaking air handler water lines can all be responsible for large amounts of water escaping.
 Detecting water in these locations, that do not usually see high foot traffic, is critical.